A chain theorem for sequentially $3$-rank-connected graphs with respect to vertex-minors: Introduction

 For a vertex $v$ of a graph $G$, the \emph{local complementation} at $v$ is an operation obtaining a new graph $G*v$ from $G$ by replacing the subgraph induced by the neighbors of $v$ with its complement graph.
 A graph $H$ is a \emph{vertex-minor} of $G$ if $H$ can be obtained from $G$ by a sequence of local complementations and vertex deletions.

-For a graph $G$, the \emph{cut-rank} function $\rho_{G}$ is a function which maps a set $X$ of vertices of $G$ to the rank of an $X\times (V(G)-X)$ matrix over the binary field whose $(i,j)$-entry is $1$ if $i$ and $j$ are adjacent in $G$ and $0$ otherwise.
+For a graph $G$, the \emph{cut-rank} function $\rho_{G}$ is a function which maps a set $X$ of vertices of $G$ to the rank of a matrix over the binary field whose rows are labeled by $X$ and columns are labeled by $V(G)-X$, where the $(i,j)$-entry is $1$ if $i$ and $j$ are adjacent in $G$ and $0$ otherwise.
 A graph $G$ is \emph{prime} if there is no set $X$ of vertices of $G$ such that $|X|\geq 2$, $|V(G)-X|\geq 2$, and $\rho_{G}(X)\leq 1$.
 Bouchet proved the following chain theorem for prime graphs with respect to vertex-minors.
 Later, Allys~\cite{Allys1994} proved a stronger theorem.

 \begin{theorem}[Bouchet~{\cite[Theorem 3.2]{Bouchet1985}}] Every prime graph $G$ has a prime vertex-minor $H$ with $|V(H)|=|V(G)|-1$, unless $|V(G)|\leq 5$. \end{theorem}